GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 1. Below the class declaration, declare a variable called `myCar1` and assign a new `Car` object to it, passing in values for the `make`, `color`, and `doors` parameters (make sure that the `doors` parameter is assigned an even number.)

     ```typescript
-    let myCar1 = new Car('Honda', 'blue', 2);  // Instantiates the Car object with all parameters
+    let myCar1 = new Car('Cool Car Company', 'blue', 2);  // Instantiates the Car object with all parameters
     ```

 2. You can now access the properties of the new `myCar1` object.
 Enter `myCar1.` and you should see a list of the members defined in the class, including `color` and `_color`.
 Return the value of both properties to the console.
 What happens?
 Why?